NixOS/rfcs/rfcs/0000-rfc-process.md

 * Adding, updating and removing packages in nixpkgs
 * Fixing security updates and bugs that don't break interfaces

-If you submit a pull request to implement a new feature without going through the RFC process, it may be closed with a polite request to submit an RFC first.
+Pull requests that contain any of the afore mentioned 'substantial' changes may be closed if there is no RFC connected to the proposed changes.

 ## What the process is